devops329/devops/instruction/serviceTesting/serviceTesting.md

 🔑 **Key points**

-- Testing distributed services requires specialized techniques.
+- Testing distributed services requires specialized tools to simulate network requests.
-- Gain experience by writing service tests.
+- Separating the service logic from the server listener makes testing easier.
+- Aim for high test coverage to ensure all logical branches (including errors) are handled.

 ---

-We can now apply what we have learned about unit testing by creating a simple HTTP service and driving our testing of the service with [Jest](https://jestjs.io/) and a service testing helper package called [SuperTest](https://www.testim.io/blog/supertest-how-to-test-apis-like-a-pro/).
+Apply your unit testing knowledge by creating a simple HTTP service and driving its tests with [Jest](https://jestjs.io/) and [SuperTest](https://www.testim.io/blog/supertest-how-to-test-apis-like-a-pro/), a popular service testing helper.

-The example HTTP service is a simple Express-based service called `City`, that provides the following endpoints.
+The example HTTP service is a simple Express-based application called `City` that provides the following endpoints:

-- **Login**: Sets an authorization token
+- **Login**: Returns an authorization token.
-- **List cities**: Returns a list of city names and their populations
+- **List cities**: Returns a list of city names and their populations.
-- **Add city**: Authenticates the authorization token and inserts a new city with its population
+- **Add city**: Validates an authorization token and adds a new city to the list.

-The following are the steps needed to take to create the City service and set it up for testing.
+Follow these steps to create the City service and set it up for automated testing.

 ### Installing the necessary packages

-First create an NPM based project and install the packages need to create an HTTP service.
+First, create a new Node.js project and install the packages needed to create an HTTP service.

 ```sh
 npm init -y